oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-open-lz/operating-entities/oe01/readme.md

 ...
 ```

-This automation provides fully supports any kind of OCI IAM Groups topology to be specified in the json format.
+This automation provides fully supports any kind of OCI IAM Groups topology to be specified in the JSON format.
 For an example of such configuration and for extended documentation please refer to the [Identity & Access Management CIS Terraform module groups example](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-iam/blob/main/groups/examples/vision/input.auto.tfvars.template).

 &nbsp;